On This Page:

 The aggregate type defines how ratings are combined to form the final grade in the gradebook.
 Choose from one of the following options in the Aggregate type drop-down menu:

-Maximum - The highest rating becomes the final grade.
+- Maximum ratings - The highest rating becomes the final grade.

-Minimum - The smallest rating becomes the final grade.
+- Minimum ratings - The smallest rating becomes the final grade.

-Sum - All ratings are added together.
+- Sum on ratings - All ratings are added together.
 Note that the total cannot exceed the maximum grade for the activity.

-If an aggregate type has been selected, you may select the type of grading used for this activity.
-If Scale is chosen, you can then choose the scale from the Scale drop-down menu.
-If using Point grading, you can then enter the maximum grade available for this activity.
+From the pull-down list, select the type of grading use for this activity.
+For Scale grading, select the scale from the drop-down menu.
+For Point grading, enter the maximum grade available for this forum.

 - Restrict ratings to items with dates in this range

-If this check box is selected, you can set a specific date range during which a post must be made in order to receive a grade.
+If this check box is selected, you can set a date range during which a post must be made in order to receive a grade.
 Use the calendar or drop-down lists to specify the start and end dates for this range.

 For more on grading see Grade Forum Contributions in Moodle.